Kristen G. Anderson

 Psychology 122 - Introduction to Psychology II

 Full course for one semester, taught by several faculty members.
 This course provides an overview of selected topics in experimental, clinical, and applied psychology.
 Topics include motivation, human development, social behavior, personality, and psychopathology.
 Conferences and laboratories supplement the lectures and readings.
 Lecture-laboratory-conference.

 Full course for one semester.
 This course offers an introduction to the scientific study of consciousness by examining the neural basis of perception, action, and various states of consciousness.
 Topics will include the impressive capabilities of unconscious perception and action, the relationship between attention and awareness, neural correlates and causes of conscious perception, disorders of consciousness, dreams and altered states of consciousness, neural representations of the self who is conscious, consciousness in nonhuman animals and artificial systems, and the evolution of consciousness.
 Conference.

 Psychology 232 - Socialization of the Child

 Full course for one semester.
-This course will focus on the socialization process—the ways in which children’s personalities are shaped by their relationships to parents, peers, and the larger cultural context.
+This course will focus on the socialization process—the ways in which children’s behaviors and personalities are shaped by their relationships to parents, peers, and the larger cultural context.
 Specific topics will include theory and research on emotional attachment to parents, the origins of friendship and prosocial behavior, aggression and bullying, the development of morality, the socialization of self-control, and the role of teachers and schools.
 Prerequisite: sophomore standing.
 Lecture-conference.

 Psychology 272 - Evolutionary Psychology